 If you dread cleaning but love a clean house, I wrote this for you.

 As with everything else, if you don’t schedule a time for it, it won’t get done.
 I stick to a regular cleaning schedule so that I never have to spend an entire afternoon catching up.
+Also, using the right cleaning tools and materials will help you finish the job faster.
+And I want to share with you that I found out that indeed skip bins are great for larger rubbish.
 You can find the printable version of this schedule in the Schedules chapter (page) and on the thumb drive.
 Here is the cleaning schedule that I recommend:

 - Clear clutter

 - Sunday: Laundry including sheets, clean out the refrigerator, take out the trash

 - Monday: Clean all the floors – mop and vacuum

 - Week Two: Clean furniture, base boards, windows, and window sills

 - Week Three: Clean and organize cabinets, clean oven

 - Week Four: Dust blinds and fans, wash windows, and wash curtains

 - Thorough decluttering